-Barely weeks after opening in a flurry of media hype and expectation, Coda proved something of an instant success, quickly cementing itself as an exciting and innovative addition to the city’s crowded market of upscale eateries.
-Housed off Oliver Lane, the space has been given a minimalist makeover by Melbourne-based studio Projects of Imagination, and is replete with wire mesh screens, aluminium-framed windows and exposed light bulbs.
+Since opening in 2009 amidst a flurry of media hype and expectation, Coda proved something of an instant success, quickly cementing itself as an exciting and innovative addition to the city’s crowded market of upscale eateries.
+Housed off Oliver Lane, the space was given a minimalist makeover by Melbourne-based studio Projects of Imagination, and is replete with wire mesh screens, aluminium-framed windows and exposed light bulbs.
 The space is ingeniously split almost equally between the sit-down restaurant and the no-reservations bar area.

-Chef Adam D’Sylva's (ex-Pearl and Longrain) menu serves up a diverse range of Asian-inspired share plates and French classics.
-Here you’ll find sugar cane prawns sitting alongside baked snails and roasted yellow duck curry offered next to steak béarnaise.
-While the punchy flavours of the Thai- and Vietnamese-inspired dishes are especially good, ultimately it is the bold and confident execution of every dish that manages to make such an eclectic menu work.
+Chef Adam D’Sylva's (ex-Pearl and Longrain) menu includes a diverse range of French-Vietnamese and modern-Australian influences but ultimately it is the bold and confident execution of every dish that manages to make such an eclectic menu work.

-The clever use of space and the menu of mostly small sharing dishes means that Coda has an energy to it as people pop in for a glass of wine and a couple of scallops, with the comfort of knowing that they can book a table for a Friday night should the want to.
-Coda is quickly becoming one of Melbourne's best.
+The clever use of space and the menu of mostly small sharing dishes gives Coda an energy as people pop in for a glass of wine and a couple of scallops, with the comfort of knowing that they can book a table for a Friday night should the want to.
+Coda is one of Melbourne's best.